rmrsk/EBGeometry/README.md

 ## EBGeometry

-EBGeometry is a code for:
+EBGeometry is a code for

 1. Turning watertight and orientable surface grids into signed distance functions (SDFs).
 2. Fast evaluation of such grids using bounding volume hierarchies (BVHs).
-3. Providing fast constructive solid geometry (CSG) using BVHs.
+3. Providing fast constructive solid geometry (CSG) unions using BVHs.

 This code is header-only and can be dropped into any C++ project that supports C++14.
 It was originally written to be used with embedded-boundary (EB) codes like Chombo or AMReX.
+However, EBGeometry provides quite general SDFs, implicit functions, and CSG unions, and is useful beyond those codes.

 To clone EBGeometry: